 The settings of the incident report include two parameters:

-- In our scenario, the recipient who will get the incident report is Spoof E-mail Mailbox.
+In our scenario, the recipient that will receive the incident report is Spoof E-mail Mailbox.

 To select the information that will be included within the incident report, click on the link named-*include message properties